GLIMPSE OF ONE LIFE

 Hawaii had a romantic setting of its own.
 We would go walking through the heart of Waikiki and it would make one feel as if they were in a totally different world.
 It could help take away any pains of the day as one bathed in the glow of a resort style atmosphere.
 We were in Navy housing for awhile but were soon drawn back to the place we have grown so fond of; the heart of Waikiki.
 I do not know if you have ever been there but, as newly weds, we never forgot its kindness towards the blossoming forth of romance and commitment.

-One neighbor I well remember while in Hawaii was Joe.
+One neighbor I well remember while in Hawaii was a religious Catholic named Joe.
 When I used profanity in my speech he would immediately hold up his hands and pray for me.
 Sometimes I would walk past his apartment and see him facing the wall and praying.
 It had its influence on me.
 Then one night his wife came to our back door, she said someone was drunk and knocking on her front door.
 I went outside and found her husband, my praying saint, drunk and rolling on the ground.
 But of all the time I knew him that was the only time I ever saw him in that condition.
 I thank God for Joe's prayers because I knew they were genuine.
 His religion affiliation did not condemn the use of alcohol.

 Joe's wife was a Vietnamese and a little delicate thing; both Sue I were fond of them both.
 Even though he was only a busboy clearing off tables in a restaurant he had an aspiration to be Mayor and was thinking of running.
 He was a unique individual.
 One humorous incident in our association was when both of our wives were away he invited me over for supper.
 He had prepared a spaghetti supper which included garlic bread.
 A roach came on the table and Joe broke off a little piece of the garlic bread and fed him.
 He said he was one of God's creatures too.
 I told him if I saw any in my apartment I would send them over.
 One could write volumes concerning those who they have come in contact with in their lifetime.